Cambodian Landmine Museum: History

 Tourists began hearing stories about a young Khmer man, Aki Ra, who cleared landmines with a stick and had a house full of defused ordnance.
-Ra began charging a dollar to see his collection, using the money to help further his activities.
+Aki Ra began charging a dollar to see his collection, using the money to help further his activities.
 Thus began the Cambodia Landmine Museum.

 In 2007 the Cambodian government ordered Aki Ra’s museum closed.
-He was allowed to move it to a new location 40 kilometers from Siem Reap, near Banteay Srey Temple, inside the Angkor National Park.
-A Canadian NGO, the Cambodia Landmine Museum Relief Fund, founded by documentary film producer Richard Fitoussi, raised the money to buy the land and build the Museum.
-Most of the funding was provided by Tom Shadyac, a movie director from California.
+He was allowed to move it to a new location 25 kilometers from Siem Reap, near Banteay Srey Temple.

-The new museum opened in May 2007 and currently houses a 4 gallery museum as well as being the home to 27 children.
 The Cambodia Landmine Museum exists for 3 reasons: